ICLRandD/Blackstone/README.md

 * So far as we are aware, Blackstone is the first open source model trained for use on long-form texts containing common law entities and concepts.
 * Blackstone is built on [spaCy](https://spacy.io/), which makes it easy to pick up and apply to your own data.
+* Blackstone has been trained on data spanning a considerable temporal period (as early as texts drafted in the 1860s).
+This is useful because an interesting quirk of the common law is that older writings (particularly, judgments) go on to remain relevant for many, many years.
 * It is free and open source
 * It is imperfect and makes no attempt to hide that fact from you